 Currently, interest rates on savings are around, or even below, zero percent.
 That makes what to do with your savings a burning question.
-If you want to make a return on your money, there’s no alternative to considering other investment options.
+If you want to make a return on your money, there’s no alternative to considering how to invest with other options.

 Investing, if you do it wisely, can lead in the long run to attractive returns.
 There are a number of guidelines that will help you to be successful, as well as potential pitfalls to avoid.
-It’s crucial to understand the inherent risks and to mitigate them.
+It’s crucial to understand how to invest considering the inherent risks and thus to mitigate them.